zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 * :c:macro:`__syscall` must be the first thing in the prototype.

 The preprocessor is intentionally not used when determining the set of system calls to generate.
-However, any generated system calls that don't actually have a handler function defined (because the related feature is not enabled in the kernel configuration) will instead point to a special handler for unimplemented system calls.
+However, any generated system calls that don't actually have a verification function defined (because the related feature is not enabled in the kernel configuration) will instead point to a special verification for unimplemented system calls.
 Data type definitions for APIs should not have conditional visibility to the compiler.

 Any header file that declares system calls must include a special generated header at the very bottom of the header file.
 This header follows the